Vertex Pharmaceuticals (VRTX) Q2 2017 Results - Earnings Call Transcript

 Jeffrey M. Leiden, M.D., Ph.D. - Vertex Pharmaceuticals, Inc.

 Yeah.
 Maybe I'll take the first one and Ian will take the second one.
-Yeah.
-With respect to CTP-656, I would think about it as two stages.
+Yeah, with respect to CTP-656, I would think about it as two stages.
 Stage 1 is really more us accumulating sufficient internal data to be confident both about the efficacy, tolerability, safety and dose.
-That was a small set of studies that supplements what Concert has already provided so that we can feel comfortable before we go into Phase 3 that we know the profile of the drug and we know the appropriate dose as part of a triple.
+That's a small set of studies that supplements what Concert has already provided so that we can feel comfortable before we go into Phase 3 that we know the profile of the drug and we know the appropriate dose as part of a triple.
 So, we're planning to do those kinds of studies over the next months, as I said, and once we accumulate that data, we'll make a decision about taking that triple with the – with CTP-656 forward.
 And as I said, I think it's doable.
 Well, I'm not promising it because we're just learning about the compound to get that done to be in pivotals next year.

 Then, your question about the FDA is a different question.
 So, I would think about that quite simply as are we going to need a Phase 3 trial there with the iva and is it our intention to do that.
 If we incorporate it into a new triple, we would then run pivotal trials there to get that approved by the FDA.
 If we already have a triple approved and later on, we want to substitute it back, that's a different story.
 That's probably more of a bioequivalent story.
 But regardless, we're going to need data, both efficacy and some safety tolerability data, dosing data before we dive into Phase 3.